Written by Manya Pandey, a first-year undergraduate student.

 Ludo originated in Ancient India.

-The first description of any game like Ludo seems to have been written in the 16th century.
-This was when a game called Chaupar – a somewhat similar game (was a common gambling sport) at the court of the Mughal emperor Akbar used to be played.
+The first description of a game similar to Ludo seems to have been written in the 16th century.
+A game called Chaupar – a somewhat similar game (a common gambling sport) used to be played at the court of the Mughal emperor Akbar.

 Historians are not sure about how much older than Akbar the game of Ludo is.
-But, it is said that some of the features etc seem to have existed in India as long back as the third millennium B.C.
+It is said that some of the features etc seem to have existed in India as long back as the third millennium B.C.

-So actually, in a way, Ludo has been present throughout Indian history – because some or the other variant of the game has been the centre of each era.
+In a way, Ludo has been present throughout Indian history – because some variant of the game has been at the centre of each era.

 Chaupar or Chausar

-This game (that sort of resembles Ludo) was played with sixteen pieces, three dice, and a board (made of cloth, usually) in the shape of a cross – that looked like this (note, this uses three long dice)
+This game (which sort of resembles Ludo) was played with sixteen pieces, three dice, and a cross-shaped cloth board – that looked like this (note, this uses three long dice)

 There are some other references to the game of Chaupar that are seen in the 19th and 20th centuries.